-The curriculum of the bachelor's programme Astronomy enables the students to achieve the intended learning outcomes.
-The panel found the curriculum to be well developed, managed and implemented, and there is a good alignment between it and the intended learning outcomes.
+The curriculum of the bachelor's programme Applied Physics enables the students to achieve the intended learning outcomes.
+On paper, the first one and a half years of the applied physics curriculum is the same as the physics programme, but differs in its focus on design and engineering.
+The panel recommends making this specific focus more visible in the curriculum.
+It found the curriculum to be well-developed, managed and implemented, and there is a good alignment between it and the intended learning outcomes.

 The panel established several positive aspects in the teaching-learning environment.
-It appreciates that the bachelor's programme is offered by experts who are strongly connected to the Kapteyn Institute.
-The curriculum is based on well-defined learning lines.
-The panel appreciates the option to choose a substantive minor of 30 EC, but it advises the programme management to reconsider the position of those courses in the minor timeslot in the curriculum that are relevant for almost all astronomy students.
+It appreciates that the bachelor's programme is offered by experts who are closely connected to the Zernike Institute.
+Sufficient attention is paid to skills development in the programme.